You may wish to read an introduction to the history of Venetian Crete first.

 View from the fortress

 The small town of Kasteli (also known as Kissamos) in north-western Crete retains in its name a memory of the small Venetian fortress which protected it.
 In 1646 the Ottomans easily seized it and cut to pieces forty soldiers who refused to surrender.
-Unfortunately for many years the Venetian walls were not considered worthy of protection so there is not much left of them.

 Introductory page on the Venetian fortresses in Crete